adam-rumpf/chromagraph/README.md

 # Chromagraph

-A puzzle game about graph theory and inductive reasoning.
+A game about graph theory and inductive logic.

 For downloads, please see this game's [itch.io page](https://adam-rumpf.itch.io/chromagraph).